History of Horsham Park

 Protecting the park

-We are committed to safeguarding Horsham Park so it can be enjoyed by all, now and in the future.
+As Friends of Horsham Park, we are committed to making sure Horsham Park can be enjoyed by all, now and in the future.

-In 2025, we successfully registered the park as an Asset of Community Value, providing protection for the next five years.
-The application process created a wonderful record of how much the park is loved and used by people across our community – evidence we all knew existed, but is valuable to have documented.
+In 2025, we successfully registered the park as an Asset of Community Value , providing protection for the park for the next five years.
+The application process created a wonderful record of how much the park is loved and used by people across our community – something we all knew, but is important and valuable to have documented.

-Looking ahead, one of our key aims is to secure protection in perpetuity through the Fields in Trust scheme, ensuring Horsham Park remains a treasured green space for generations to come.
+Looking ahead, one of our key aims is to secure protection in perpetuity through the Fields in Trust scheme, ensuring Horsham Park remains a protected green space for everyone to enjoy for generations to come.

 Horsham Park – Timeline